Posted on Leave a comment

 Many parents believe that they can save their kids from weight gain by teaching dieting and weight control.
 They think they can improve kids’ health by preventing weight gain.
 They teach their kids that weight gain is bad and that they should diet and control their weight.

-But adolescents whose mothers or fathers had weight-focused conversations with them had higher BMI.
+But adolescents whose mothers or fathers talk about weight and dieting have higher BMI than those who don’t.
 In other words, parents who try to avoid weight gain by talking about weight control increase the chance of weight gain in their kids.

 Girls who are pressured to diet by their parents were 49% more likely to be larger adults than girls who hadn’t gotten parental pressure.
 Boys who had a similar experience were 13% more likely to be larger.
 These results take into account genetic and environmental conditions.
 Therefore, it appears that an anti-weight environment may increase weight.

 This is because weight is more than just calories in/calories out.
 It’s a complex biological, environmental, social, and emotional equation.
-And parents who tell kids to control their weight or engage in dieting influence their kids’ natural weight trajectory.
+And parents who tell kids to control their weight or engage in dieting influence their kids’ natural weight trajectory and create the perfect conditions for negative body image and weight cycling.

-Talking about weight control increases the chance of eating disorders
+Talking about dieting and weight increases the chance of eating disorders

-Not only do parents who urge their kids to diet boost their odds for obesity later in life.
-Parents who talk about dieting and weight also have kids who have an increased risk of eating disorders.
+Parents who urge their kids to diet boost their kids’ odds of gaining weight.
+Also, parents who talk about dieting and weight also have kids who have an increased risk of eating disorders.

-Disordered eating behaviors are associated with hearing hurtful weight-related comments from family members, for both females and males.
+Disordered eating behaviors are strongly linked to hearing hurtful weight-related comments from family members.
 Eating disorders, like weight, are complex.
 They are based on multiple factors including biological, environmental, social, and emotional.
 Parents are never to blame for eating disorders.
 But their behavior can make an impact.

 Messages about dieting from parents are linked to higher odds for poor self-esteem, body satisfaction and depression in young adulthood.